ctcl-bregis/script-dump/README.md

 ### formatters
 These scripts sort files, generate formats or generate templates

-### minecraft
+### games
-These scripts are for use in the Sandbox game Minecraft
+These scripts are for in-game programming

+#### minecraft_cc
-The subdirectory "cc" is for scripts that are used with the ComputerCraft mod and are almost always Lua.
+This direcotry is for scripts that are used with the ComputerCraft mod for Minecraft and are almost always Lua.

 ### system
 These scripts are for system management and setup

+### themes
+This directory is for themes that are in the form of a single file such as themes for Geany.
+VSCode/Codium themes may have their own repository.